Use the Style Inspector

 Word provides two tools to help you find out: the Style Inspector and the Reveal Formatting pane.

 The Style Inspector is a pane that shows you the paragraph formatting separated from the text formatting.
 To open the Style Inspector, do the following:

-1. On the Home tab, in the Styles group, click the Styles Dialog Box Launcher:
+1. On the Home tab, in the Styles group, click the dialog box launcher:

 2. In the Styles pane, click the Style Inspector button: